A neighbourhood becomes adventure.Kids become

 So what exactly are Localnauts?

 The name says it: not astro-, but local-naut.
-Instead of heading for the stars, Localnauts travel through the history of a place.
-Become a crew, solve puzzles together and discover what's hidden right in front of you.
+You travel through time and place — through the history of a place and its hidden corners — zooming deep into the neighbourhood.
+Become a crew, decide together and discover what's hidden right in front of you.

 Who is Localnauts for?